-The following set of documents provides a governance framework for the NSW Regional Meeting of the Religious Society of Friends (Quakers).
-If you wish to discuss them, please contact the NSW Regional Meeting clerks at email@example.com
+The following documents provide our governance framework.
+If you wish to discuss them, please contact the Regional Meeting clerk at firstname.lastname@example.org

-- The Handbook of Practice and Procedure in Australia is our guide.
-This includes our AYM Policies.
+- We are guided by our Handbook of Practice and Procedure in Australia and our AYM Policies.

-- The rules of our incorporated association are contained in the NSWRM Constitution: FINAL_ Constitution The Religious Society of Friends Quakers New South Wales Regional Meeting Inc.pdf
+- Our Rules/Constitution, as an incorporated association, are FINAL_ Constitution The Religious Society of Friends Quakers New South Wales Regional Meeting Inc.pdf

-- We are required to follow the good governance guidelines of the Australian Charities and Not for profit Commission (ACNC) available here.
+- We follow the good governance guidelines of the Australian Charities and Not for profit Commission (ACNC) available here.

-- All members, attenders, employees and volunteers must abide by the Code of conduct_Final.pdf.
+- All members, attenders, employees and volunteers must abide by our Australia Quaker Code of Conduct_Draft (approved_YM22)_.pdf.

 B. Managing our risks